Part Time Jobs for International Students in UK 2026

 Depending on their nature, there are mainly three types of part-time jobs for students in the UK.

 - On-campus Part-time Jobs for Students: The on-campus jobs include the jobs that a student can do while remaining in their campus during and post their study hours.
 These jobs may not pay as per the expectations of the students but provide a good experience.
+And also, students do not need to get additional approval for work on their existing visa.
+The part-time work hours for the on-campus jobs are fixed and tailored as per the class schedules of the students.
+Some of these jobs can be in close harmony with the core subjects that the students are studying.
 Some of the on-campus part-time jobs for international students include the post of library assistant, teaching assistant, lab assistant, campus guides for new students and campus ambassadors.
+You may talk with your faculties, professors or the university's helpdesk to get info on the part-time jobs available at your campus.

-- Off-campus Part-time Jobs for Students: For off-campus part-time jobs, students will have to necessarily move outside of the campus.
-This may provide a good scope of funding for students but can be time-consuming on the other hand. the part-time off-campus that can be picked up by students include customer service representatives, sales specialists, restaurant service assistants, delivery assistants, etc.
+- Off-campus Part-time Jobs for Students: For off-campus part-time jobs, students will have to move outside of the campus.
+Students might also have to work on tight work-study schedules as these jobs might not be aligned flexibly according to your study/class schedules.
+These off-campus part-time jobs may provide a good scope of funding for students but can be time-consuming on the other hand.
+The off-campus part-time jobs in UK that can be picked up by students include customer service representatives, sales specialists, restaurant service assistants, delivery assistants, etc. For getting one of these jobs, international students might have to walk up to a retail store, local businesses or restaurants and ask for vacancies for students.

 - Online Part-time Jobs for Students: With the growing popularity of online work culture, many companies are willing to hire students to work on their projects on a part-time basis, online.
 This also helps students to learn to work on several projects that come with a deadline and require them to learn new company trends.
 Often these projects are handed over to the students after the company's training in the subject.
 Students can choose the number of projects and their working hours based on their personal studying schedule and financial needs.
 Make sure to fix the compensation and ask about the experience certificate before starting your online work as a good agreement made in the earlier stage will not harm your bond and expectations with the company later.
 Some examples of online part-time jobs include social media marketing (just learn some marketing skills and maintain a good engaging public profile to show your skills to the recruiters), content creation, web design, team handling, training experts, etc.